planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-It is helpful when learning about SLD to edit existing styles rather than creating new ones from scratch.
+It is helpful when learning about SLD to edit existing styles (or copies of existing styles!) rather than creating new ones from scratch.
 We will now do this with the style that was just opened.

     Make a change to an RGB color value in a <CssParameter> value.
-For example, find the line that starts with <CssParameter name="fill"> and change the RGB code to #0000ff (blue).
+For example, find the line that starts with <CssParameter name="fill"> and change the HEX colour code to #0000ff (blue).

     When done, click Validate to make sure that the changes you have made are valid.
 If you receive an error, go back and check your work.

 	Click Submit to commit the style change.

 --------------------------------------------------